Bell's Inequalities Revisited

 2.2 Detectors orientations

-Figure 1 represents Mermin's "Complete device" also as implemented in physical experiments.
-It is made of two detectors magnets A and B on either sides of an emitter C of entangled pairs of electrons.
+Figure 1 illustrates the physical experiments.
+It consists of two detectors' magnets A and B on either sides of an emitter C of entangled pairs of electrons.

 The detectors magnets are graphically represented by a circumference and a diameter line delineating the North Pole, labeled with a capital "N", from the South Pole "S" represented in grey.